Stuff you wanted to know, and weren’t afraid to ask

 What is the architecture of TMTP?

 Succinctly stated: client-server, store-and-forward, members-only.
+All sent and received data is stored on the clients; the server does not retain messages after delivery.
+The organization that established a TMTP service controls who can register clients with it; only registered clients are allowed to connect.
 If a member registers multiple clients, the server forwards messages to all of them.
 The client-server links support both sending and receiving messages.

 A user is expected to have memberships at numerous sites, as in the real world.
 At each server, the user has a separate membership identity, and one or more human-readable aliases associated with it.
 The server constrains aliases, e.g. minimum number of characters, no duplicates.

 TMTP defines no server-to-server aspect.
 Where a site needs to analyze or archive correspondence by its members with other sites, its server could act as a proxy client (not yet defined in protocol draft).

 TMTP relies on a secure stream protocol to carry its traffic.
 That generally means TCP+TLS, but HTTPS could also work, given a mechanism whereby the server can alert the client (see #7 re mobile clients).
 For stronger security, a TMTP server could be configured to require client-side TLS certificates.

 See also Supplanting SMTP.

 Does TMTP enable a universal identity, the way email does?

 No, it provides site-specific identities.
 However, “marketplace” sites which offer membership to large segments of the public may serve as common identity providers; for instance, a consortium of professional organizations, or a service that verifies real-world identity and background.